xiaoyunyang/coding-challenges/README.md

 - [problem](https://leetcode.com/problems/cinema-seat-allocation/)
 - [solution](/leetcode/1386-cinema-seat-allocation.js)
 - [repl](https://repl.it/@xiaoyunyang/1386-cinema-seat-allocation)
-- O(N) solution using bit masks, where N is the number of reserved seats.
+- O(N) solution using bitmask, where N is the number of reserved seats.

 ### Leetcode May 2020 Challenges